PlayStation six will bet on AI to double FPS with enhanced PSSR

-Sony is paving the way for the next generation of consoles.
+Sony is preparing the ground for the next generation of consoles.
 According to recent leaks, the company is working on a significant evolution of its PSSR technology for the future PlayStation 6.
-This system, which debuted on the PS5 Pro, will not only upscale the image but will generate complete frames using artificial intelligence, aiming to double the frame rate without demanding more from the GPU.
+This system, which debuted on the PS5 Pro, will not only upscale the image but will generate complete frames using artificial intelligence, aiming to double the FPS rate without demanding more from the GPU.
 The generational leap promises to be tangible.

 PSSR evolves: from upscaling to AI frame generation 🎮